Transition Quebec

 Transition Québec is a municipal political party in Quebec City.
 The party, originally founded in June 2017 as Option Capitale-Nationale, took on its current name in 2020.
-During the 2021 Quebec City municipal elections, the party earned one seat in the Quebec City Council, when their leader Jackie Smith was elected in Limoilou.
+During the 2021 Quebec City municipal elections, the party earned one seat in the Quebec City Council, when their then leader Jackie Smith was elected in Limoilou.
+Following a defeat in 2025, Jackie Smith resigned her role as party leader and Camille Lambert-Deubelbeiss was named as interim leader.
+A race for the leadership is planned for early 2027.

 History

 In 2017, members of the provincial political party Option nationale from the Capitale-Nationale region decided to form a new municipal political party in Québec City.
 The party's leader, Nicolas Lavigne-Lefebvre, ran for mayor of Quebec City in the 2017 mayoral election and began planning for the municipal elections in November 2017 under the name Option Capitale-Nationale.
 The party's founders wanted to give the city a mayor who was progressive, environmentalist, and indépendantiste.
 The party was officially launched on June 18, 2017 and on August 13, 2017 the party nominated three candidates for city council.
 A few days later, the party registered with the directeur général des élections du Québec.

 During the 2017 Quebec municipal elections, Option Capitale-Nationale fielded candidates in 20 of the region's 21 districts, 17 men and three women.
 Of those candidates, one had to suspend their campaign a month before the election.
 With 1.42% of the vote, Lavigne-Lefebvre finished fourth in the mayoral race.
 The party's candidates for council obtained between 0.78% and 5.86% in their districts, averaging 2.10% of the vote region-wide.